+In underwater archaeology, before beginning any excavation phase, it is necessary to provide a complete site plan and accurate photographic documentation; critical operations to decide how to proceed with the excavation (Calantropio et al., 2021).
 After delimiting the area, setting the origin of a stable reference system, and starting with the first phase of excavation, the excavated area is covered with a grid square (site gridding), allowing the division of the excavation area into smaller squares.
-Each grid square must be linked to the adjacent squares using pickets that will mark reference points of known coordinates, to be left in position for the entire duration of the excavation to allow for multi-temporal 3D documentation and monitoring of the site.
-Different approaches, such as weighted targets, are employed in modern photogrammetric surveys of underwater archaeological assets.
+Photogrammetric surveys are then repeated during the excavation phase.
 The most relevant challenges for photogrammetric acquisitions are suspended particles in the aftermath of the excavation, dive time associated with the depth of the site, and occlusions due to the size and shape of the assets.
 For the above reasons, it is clear how a simulation tool will help in understanding the constraints of the site beforehand, allowing for a reasoned acquisition step, reducing dive time, and increasing the safety of the involved operators.

+In the Oil & Gas industry, subsea metrology is required to document and monitor underwater infrastructures or support building operations, for example, by accurately measuring underwater assets' relative position and orientation (pose).
+Typically working at great depths, in these scenarios, the survey operations are carried out in complete darkness and, often in turbid water, using an ROV.
+In these cases, POSER will be used to explain the peculiarities of these scenarios, simulating, for example, the waterproof housings with thick dome ports needed to withstand huge pressures.